gma/nesta/README.md

 # File Based CMS and Static Site Generator

-Nesta is a lightweight CMS for building content sites and blogs, written in [Sinatra].
+Nesta is a lightweight CMS for building content sites and blogs, written in Ruby using the [Sinatra] web framework.

+- Write your content in [Markdown] or [Textile], in your text editor (drop into HTML or Haml if you need more control)
-Content can be written in [Markdown] or [Textile], stored in text files on your computer.
-There is no database.
+- Files are stored in text files on your hard drive (there is no database)

-You do your writing in your text editor.

-Publish by pushing your changes to a git repository that's setup to deploy your changes to the web.
+- Publish changes by putting these files online (Git recommended, not required)
+- Deploy either as a static site (SSG) or by rendering HTML on the server (SSR)

 [Sinatra]: http://www.sinatrarb.com/ "Sinatra"
 [Markdown]: http://daringfireball.net/projects/markdown/